 - 1-2 tablespoon granulated sugar, for topping

-- Add flour in 2 parts, mixing with the spatula until it is smooth, well combined and no dry spots remain.
+- Add the flour and salt in 2 parts, mixing with the spatula until it is smooth, well combined and no dry spots remain.

 - Transfer the dough to the prepared pan, scattering small amounts on the bottom.

-- Refrigerate the whole pan, covered in plastic wrap, for 1 hour or up to 24 hours).
+- Refrigerate the whole pan, covered in plastic wrap, for at least 1 hour (and up to 24 hours).
 You can bake it directly, but this resting time creates a more tender shortbread, in my experience.

-- Let cool 10 minutes on a wire rack and carefully cut into sticks or squares o triangles with a smooth bladed knife.
+- Let cool for 10 minutes on a wire rack and carefully cut into sticks, squares or triangles with a smooth-bladed knife.

-- Let cool on the cooling rack completely, lift the whole square of the pan with the aid of the parchment paper and carefully break each piece.
+- Let cool on the cooling rack completely, lift the whole square of the pan with the aid of the parchment paper, and carefully break each piece.